 Now, we can dive into the 3 main sections of this template.

 1. PLANNING AND FEASIBILITY

-At the most basic level, you will define your products which you purchase, stock and sell.
+At the most basic level, you will define the products which you purchase, stock, and sell.

 Product Name and Product Code columns are free text.
 If you don’t use codes for your products, we strongly recommend using unique codes for your products.
 Because that’s the best practice for business management purposes.

-Product Category: As you will notice, this column includes drop-downs because you will define your categories at the “Settings” section as mentioned before.
+Product Category: As you will notice, this column includes drop-downs because you will define your categories in the “Settings” section as mentioned before.

-Critical Stock Level (days): For tracking stock levels, you can see Critical Stock Level’s effect at “Stock Records” section.
-For example, if a product has the lower number of stock then its critical value, you will see the red warning on Stock Records.
+Critical Stock Level (days): For tracking stock levels, you can see Critical Stock Level’s effect in the “Stock Records” section.
+For example, if a product has a lower number of stock than its critical value, you will see the red warning on Stock Records.

-Brand: This is free text and used for reporting (filtering, grouping).
+Brand: This is free text and is used for reporting (filtering, grouping).

 Similar to the Product section, you will define your customers and their information this time.
 This section is a kind of CRM database of your small business ERP.

 Customer Code – Name – Address – Tel – Mail info columns are all free text and you can fill them as you wish.
 If you don’t use codes for your customers, again we strongly recommend using unique codes for each.